 - Lastly we also offer two types of off-site placements.
 These are:

 - Outreach Programmes, for students who will benefit from a part-time programme off-site.

 - Pathways to Employment Placements, which are full or part-time programmes, off-site, tailored for each individual for their chosen future employment.

-Finally we have a strong focus on positive outcomes, and every child has a differentiated plan for their education, care and health.
-We follow the National Curriculum, but it is individually tailored to take into account each student’s Statement / EHCP.
+Finally we have a strong focus on positive outcomes, every child has their own individual Student Support Plan.
+We follow the National Curriculum, but it is individually tailored to take into account each student’s Statement / EHCP, and every child also has their own Individual Education Plan (IEP).
 We also support individual talents and interests, and extra tutoring is provided for this.